 The Walk for Farm Animals is a fun, positive way to get involved in supporting Farm Sanctuary and our work to help abused farm animals.
 Walkers participate for many reasons.
 Below are just a few of their stories.

-Andrew Pfeiffer – Chicago, IL
+Nancy Flood – Chicago, IL

 I am proud to have walked with Farm Sanctuary in 2012.
 It was my second Walk and, as always, it was an amazing, uplifting experience.
 Not only does the Walk help bring awareness about the cruelties of factory farming, but it also highlights the sanctuaries’ rescued animals, who have feelings and families and feel pain just like us.
 Farm Sanctuary is a wonderful organization that helps combat factory-farm cruelty and promotes a compassionate vegan lifestyle.
 Every dollar raised at the Walks helps Farm Sanctuary stop these abuses and take of rescued animals.

 The Walk for Farm Animals is a great way for people who are passionate about animals to come together and show their support in a visible way.
 By bringing together many like-minded people, new friends are made and current friendships are deepened.
 The Walk is also lots of fun and with numerous activities.
 The 2012 Portland Walk moved to a downtown location that allowed us to walk through the heart of the city and show everyone how much we care about farm animals.
 The Walk also raises crucial funds for Farm Sanctuary to promote compassion for farm animals.
 Fundraising allows many walkers to educate their friends and family about the condition of farm animals and allow them to support crucial reforms in the way our society treats animals.
 I am already looking forward to this fall’s Walk.